-Day 22: Chengdu
+Day 22: Chengdu Meals: B, L, D

-Today you will visit China's most famous resident, the Giant Panda at the Panda Conservation Centre, where you can learn about China's celebrated bear.
+Today we will visit China's most famous resident, the Giant Panda at the Panda Conservation Centre, where you can learn about China's celebrated bear.
 See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.

-Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.

-Later, visit People's Park, Matchmaker's Corner, where you can watch parents search for suitable suitors for their children, and a traditional teahouse where you can try Chinese tea (at your own expense).
-This evening, enjoy a farewell dinner of traditional Sichuanese cuisine and an optional Face Changing Show.
+Sightseeing involves approximately 1 1⁄2 hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
+Visit People's Park, Matchmaker's Corner, where you can watch parents search for suitable suitors for their children, and a traditional teahouse where you can try Chinese tea (at your own expense).
+This evening, enjoy a farewell dinner of traditional Sichuanese cuisine.

 Panda Conservation Centre - With over 80 pandas holding residence, the Chengdu Panda Research Base is equipped with the latest technology and research materials to gain a further understanding in how we can protect the panda and maintain, if not increase, its numbers.

 The park is set up to resemble the mountain and forest regions in north Sichuan, the original home of the Giant Panda, with extensive bamboo trees and large green spaces.
 Red Pandas, the Giant Panda's lovable cousin, and flamboyant peacocks too roam the park, making for an interesting mix.